CMASCenter/pcluster-cmaq/docs/user_guide/cmaq-cluster.md

-# Edit an existing yaml file and create the CMAQ Cluster using SPOT pricing
+# Create CMAQ Cluster using SPOT pricing

 ## Use an existing yaml file to create a cluster